changkimberlee/Portfolio-Causal-Inference-Experimentation/README.md

 - (If not natural experiment) Is randomization feasible within our timeframe and context? (-> RCT)
 - If not possible, can we find a control group? (-> DiD)
-- If there is treatment selection bias, do we have pre-treatment observational data and enough observations that we can match on? (-> Propensity Score Matching or Weighting)
+- If there is still treatment selection bias, do we have pre-treatment observational data and enough observations that we can match on? (-> Propensity Score Matching or Weighting)
 - Or is there a somewhat "arbitraty" cutoff or threshold in treatment assignment (i.e., income, geo-administrative boundaries, cell-tower)?(->RDD, but interpret the results accordingly.
 May not be widely generalizable.)
 - If not (treatment assignment is inherently connected to outcome), is there a confounding variable we can measure? (-> IV)